mongodb-industry-solutions/IndustrialConnectivity/web-portal/README.md

 ```bash
 yarn start
 ```
+##### Error Troubleshooting
+- You may receive a package path error.
+This may be related to the version of node installed on your computer.
+The app works best with node version 16.14.0.
+Change the version of node using [this] (https://bytearcher.com/articles/ways-to-get-the-latest-node.js-version-on-a-mac/) guide.
+- Now run the npm install command again.
+- Run yarn start again.

 The app should open up in a browser window with the login page displayed.

 #### 10. Test the connection